 Válvula (Valve) is a performance for teenagers, young people, and grownups that departs from the history of graffiti to take us on a journey through several questions: why have humans been drawing on walls for thousands of years?
 Is it transgression, or art?
 Communication or occupation?
 Can disobedience be legitimate?

-In this performance-lecture- hip-hop concert, Designer António Jorge Gonçalves leads us, with both words and drawings, through the lines hunter-gatherers sketched on rocks 30,000 years ago, through the drawing notes the Romans left on the house walls of Pompeii, and through the 100 year-old Mexican murals, while MC and activist Flávio Almada aka LBC Soldjah plays with words and music to address the social contradictions of our cities.
+In this performance / lecture / hip-hop concert, visual artist and illustrator António Jorge Gonçalves leads us, with both words and drawings, through the lines hunter-gatherers sketched on rocks 30,000 years ago, through the drawing notes the Romans left on the house walls of Pompeii, and through the 100 year-old Mexican murals, while MC and activist Flávio Almada aka LBC Soldjah plays with words and music to address the social contradictions of our cities.
 All this so we can better understand the spray paintings that suddenly fill our city walls.

 Creation: António Jorge Gonçalves, Flávio Almada